Blackbody thermodynamics in the presence of Casimir's effect: Other quantities

 By considering the first law of thermodynamics, i.e., $dQ=dU+P_{\parallel}a\, dA+P_{\perp}A\, da$, it can be shown that the analogs of $C_{P}$ are two heat capacities, $C_{P_{\parallel}}$ and $C_{P_{\perp}}$, given by

-If $P_{\parallel}$ and $d$ are taken to be constant, eq. (\ref{htp}) tells us that $T$ must also be constant, resulting that $C_{P_{\parallel}}$ in eq. (\ref{htcp}) is ill defined \footnote{Again, the cause of this remaining ``pathology'' can be traced to the fact that $A$ is considered arbitrarily large (see, e.g., the toy models in ref. \cite{mor20}).} as it is $C_{P}$ in ordinary blackbody thermodynamics.
-But that is not the case for $C_{P_{\perp}}$.
+If $P_{\parallel}$ and $d$ are taken to be constant, eq. (\ref{htp}) tells us that $T$ must also be constant, resulting that $C_{P_{\parallel}}$ in eq. (\ref{htcp}) is ill defined \footnote{Again, the cause of this remaining ``pathology'' can be traced to the fact that $A$ is considered arbitrarily large (see, e.g., the toy models in ref. \cite{mor20} where finite size one-dimensional boxes are considered).
+Indeed, preliminary calculations in an investigation in progress show that $C_{P}$ is well defined in cubic and spherical cavities when the presence of the corresponding conducting walls are all taken into account. } as it is $C_{P}$ in ordinary blackbody thermodynamics.
+But that is not the case for $C_{P_{\perp}}$ in eq. (\ref{htcp}).
+Looking at eq. (\ref{htp}) one can see that $P_{\perp}$ can be kept constant while $T$ and $d$ vary simultaneously with cancellation of their corresponding variations \footnote{Note that this is only possible due to the presence of the Casimir contribution in eq. (\ref{htp}).}.
 We can use eq. (\ref{htp}) in eq. (\ref{hth}) to recast $H_{\perp}$ as a function of $T$, $P_{\perp}$ and $A$:

 following from eq. (\ref{htcp}) that

 where $C_{V}$ is given by eq. (\ref{htcv}).
 Thus $C_{P_{\perp}}$ in eq. (\ref{htcpp}) is obviously finite and moreover it is negative (this negativeness will be addressed later).
 However, note that $|C_{P_{\perp}}/C_{V}|\approx (kTd/\hbar c)^{3}\gg 1$, at this regime.
 We will show shortly that $C_{P_{\perp}}$ plays with other quantities the roles expected from a heat capacity at constant pressure \cite{cal85}.